RedHatGov/oc-mirror-hackathon/README.md

 # 🚀 oc-mirror Hackathon Repository

-**OpenShift 4.20 oc-mirror v2 Disconnected Mirroring Workshop**
+**OpenShift 4.19 oc-mirror v2 Disconnected Mirroring Workshop**

 Welcome to the oc-mirror hackathon!
-This repository provides everything you need to master **oc-mirror v2** content mirroring for disconnected OpenShift 4.20 environments.
+This repository provides everything you need to master **oc-mirror v2** content mirroring for disconnected OpenShift 4.19 environments.

 ## 🎯 Hackathon Overview

-This hackathon focuses on hands-on experience with **oc-mirror v2** using **OpenShift 4.20.0-ec.5** to learn disconnected mirroring workflows, air-gapped deployments, and enterprise-grade content management patterns.
+This hackathon focuses on hands-on experience with **oc-mirror v2** using **??oc-mirror 4.20.0-ec.5??** to learn disconnected mirroring workflows, air-gapped deployments, and enterprise-grade content management patterns.

 ### **🚀 Start Your Hackathon Journey**